vickydev11/EBI/content/pages/index.md

     type: GenericSection
     media:
       type: ImageBlock
+      altText: Image alt text placeholder
+      elementId: ''
+      styles:
+        self:
+          borderRadius: medium
+  - type: GenericSection
+    title:
+      type: TitleBlock
+      text: What Makes It Ethical?
+      color: text-dark
+      styles:
+        self:
+          textAlign: center
+    subtitle: ''
+    text: >+
+      **Ethical Breathplay** takes this practice further by grounding it in **safety, trust, and skillful facilitation**.
+It transforms an inherently edgy activity into a somatic modality — one that prioritizes the emotional, psychological, and physical well-being of all participants.

+      At its heart, Ethical Breathplay is:

+      *   **Intentional**: Designed with clear communication, consent, and purpose, ensuring every experience is both fulfilling and responsible.

+      *   **Safe**: Rooted in physiological knowledge and harm-reduction practices to mitigate risks and maximize care.

+      *   **Transformative**: A tool for exploring embodiment, sensuality, and cathartic release — creating space for profound pleasure, trust, and emotional exploration.

+      By merging the art of breathplay with ethical principles and somatic awareness, Ethical Breathplay reimagines this practice as a pathway to deeper **fulfillment, connection, and empowerment**.

+    actions: []
+    media:
+      type: ImageBlock
       url: /images/beautiful-woman-plastic-wrap-wallpaper.jpg
       altText: Image alt text placeholder
       elementId: ''
       styles:
         self:
           borderRadius: medium
+    colors: bg-light-fg-dark
+    styles:
+      self:
+        flexDirection: col
+        justifyContent: center
+      subtitle:
+        textAlign: center
   - type: FeaturedItemsSection
     title:
       text: Our Mission